 For surge tests on an internal port with a single pair or multiple pairs, the surge test (lightning only) is applied to all pairs of that port simultaneously, refer to Figure A.2-9.

-More information and examples are given in clause A.2 of Annex A.
+More information and examples are given in clause A.2.